 While the average age of an Aspen student is 23, the AMFS is open to musicians of any age, at any stage of their careers.
 The intensity of the professional performance schedule and the exacting standards of quality make it most appropriate for the serious, dedicated musician.
 The orchestral experience is only available to students ages 18 and up.
 Students under the age of 18 may participate in private lessons and chamber music.
 AMFS does not have housing for students under the age of 18.

 Learn more about AMFS housing here.

-Join Aspen for its seventy-third season, and experience what has made the Aspen Music Festival and School a place of artistic and personal transformation since 1949.
+Join Aspen for its seventy-fourth season, and experience what has made the Aspen Music Festival and School a place of artistic and personal transformation since 1949.

 Teaching and Performance Venues

 The Aspen Music Festival and School is headquartered at the pastoral 38-acre Bucksbaum Campus located just outside of Aspen among groves of aspen trees, fields, and ponds.
 In 2013, the AMFS celebrated the opening of the newly redeveloped Campus with two new rehearsal/performance halls, percussion facilities, and practice rooms.
 Brand new teaching studios were dedicated in 2014, and, in 2016, a third rehearsal/performance hall, dining facilities, additional teaching studios, and administrative offices were unveiled.

 For a full list of performance and teaching venues, visit the Venues page.